Frequently Asked Questions

 We do provide certificates for all of our courses, including the seasonal Weekend Retreats.
 Your certificate will be emailed to you in pdf format after completion of the weekend.

-Certificate & Diploma Training
+Certificate & Diploma Programs

 Can I practice shiatsu after completing the shiatsu certificate course?